COVID-19 Testing for Select Groups

 Please note: SickKids is not a public COVID-19 testing centre.

-SickKids’ COVID-19 testing site offers testing for select groups with an appointment (e.g. child care centres, schools and children with medical complexity and developmental disorders).
+SickKids’ COVID-19 testing site offers testing for children with medical complexity and/or children experiencing severe illness.
 Tests are most often done at the recommendation of public health.
 Please see below for more information about who we provide testing to.

 Children with medical complexity and/or developmental disorders